 Our asset optimization opportunities primarily arise during the winter heating season when demand for natural gas is typically at its highest.
 Given the opportunistic nature of these activities and because we account for these activities using the mark to market method of accounting, we experience variability in our earnings from our asset optimization activities from year to year.

-Net asset optimization resulted in a loss of \$4.2 million, a loss of \$0.7 million and a gain of \$2.8 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Net asset optimization resulted in a loss of \$2.3 million, a loss of \$4.2 million and a loss of \$0.7 million for the years ended December 31, 2022, 2021 and 2020, respectively.

 Non-GAAP Performance Measures